wailywang/CoughYOLO-Detection/README.md

 pip3 install -v .
 ```
 ## Dataset Information
 We trained the model using the highQ dataset and NewCough Dataset.
+These two datasets consist of approximately 10-second audio clips, each containing cough sounds collected from hospitals.
+The audio quality in the highQ dataset is better than that in the NewCough dataset.
 Sorry for we do not offer the dataset.
 ```
 -highQ Dataset
 --Train: 1136